 That’s where the Hole in the Roof campaign comes in.
 The campaign uses the principle that small behavioural changes are just as important as larger changes such as getting a renewable technology installed, and that combining these changes is the way to really save you energy and money.

 The campaign has received a prominent backing from the the industry and the media, with support from several celebrities including noted environmental campaigner Tony Juniper.
+We listed a great place where to get the ultimate home solutions landscape design Portland please do not hesitate on taking a look.

 HHIC are working closely with DECC and the Energy Saving Trust, with the campaign website offering helpful advice on the new Green Deal scheme and other loans and grants.
 The campaign complements the government’s recently introduced financial initiatives, which incentivise installing renewables but not necessarily energy saving behaviour.
 This is why HHIC felt the time was right to refocus on the power of small changes to make a real difference to your energy bills.